 For good locally-made craft beer, head to Breway Cervezeria, on the road out of San Martin toward Junin.
 Here you can get very good beer (all three of the IPAs we tried were excellent) plus pub food like burgers and fries, pizzas, and more.
 And the best empanadas in town are said to be had at Nonino Empanadas which has a shop very close to Breway and another in the heart of San Martin.

-How to get to Junin de los Andes
+How to get to San Martin de los Andes

 From Buenos Aires, domestic flights service a small airport 15 miles (23 km) from San Martin de los Andes.
 Another option is to fly into Bariloche and rent a car from there.

-Eclipse lovers won’t want to miss our post about the 2019 total solar eclipse in northern Argentina.
+And don’t miss our post about seeing the 2019 total solar eclipse.

 Here’s more about travel in Argentina